zohanadeem/Carte-Blanche-Project-ZohaNadeem/README.md

 8. User can log out from the web application and his/her session will be expired.

 Requirements:

 •	Tomcat: For running the application

-•	MySQL (SQL Yog): It is used as a relational database for storing data from the web based application
+•	MySQL (SQL Yog): It is used as a relational database for storing data.

 •	Java: jdk will be required.

 How to Install and use your Project:

 1. First install Java’s, Tomcat’s and SQL Yog’s latest versions.

 Java jdk:

 ![image](https://user-images.githubusercontent.com/84430386/118864088-11cdce80-b8f9-11eb-902a-9131fc08b283.png)